beegee-tokyo/DHTesp/README.md

 7 -> Severe uncomfortable

 _**`uint8_t getPin(void);`**_
 - Returns the assigned GPIO for this instance.
-Usefull when connecting multiple sensors
+Useful when connecting multiple sensors

 Usage
 -----